gwmod/nlmod/docs/getting_started.rst

     nlmod.plot.data_array(head.sel(layer=0).mean("time"))

 This was a very brief overview of some of the features in `nlmod`.
-There is a lot more to discover, so we recommend taking a look at :ref:`examples` section for more detailed examples.
+There is a lot more to discover, so we recommend taking a look at the  sections :ref:`Data Sources`, :ref:`Utilities`, :ref:`Workflows` and :ref:`Example Models`.

 Dependencies
 ------------